-One thing I love about my photography business is that I get to share everything I learn with you!
-Yes, taking your family’s photos and capturing that magic is clearly number one on my list but a close second is helping moms and fellow photographers take better photos, understand new tips and tricks with photography and have access to as many resources as possible.
+One thing I love about my photography business is that I get to share everything I learn with you and that includes knowing which photos to keep!
+Yes, taking your family’s photos and capturing that magic is number one on my list but a close second is helping moms and fellow photographers take better photos, understand new tips and tricks with photography, and have access to as many resources as possible.

 Now I mentioned “bad photos” before and I want to be straight on what I mean.
 Don’t delete photos simply because you think it’s not perfect.
 A great photo could be blurry but it’s capturing pure raw emotion or a beautiful happy moment and that is most definitely worth saving.
 For a photo to classify as a great photo, it doesn’t mean that it’s “technically” correct with perfect lighting and posing.
 A great photo is an image that makes you feel something or helps tell the story.

 Think about what you’re doing with the photos.
 Do you have Chatbooks linked with your phone or Instagram to print them?
 Do you make an annual family yearbook of photos?
 It’s wonderful to have lots of photos of your beautiful children, but what are you doing with them???
 Ask yourself what you are planning on doing with 20 different photos of the same moment and maybe it’ll be easier to whittle them down to just one or two.

 Or maybe there is a purpose for each one of those photos, if that’s the case then you can in good conscious keep them all.
 You could make a cute grid of all their little faces from one moment.
 Kind of like a photo booth.
 But you’re not going to do that with every moment, just be real with your expectations.